junxit/us-congress-bills-111/metadata.md

 - 2009-04-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 56 (Roll no. 208). (text: CR H4747)
 - 2009-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 56 (Roll no. 208).(text: CR H4747)
 - 2009-04-28 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-12-20 — Amendment SA 4916 agreed to in Senate by Unanimous Consent.
+- 2010-12-20 — Amendment SA 4916 proposed by Senator Kerry for Senator Lieberman. (consideration: CR S10806; text: CR S10806) In the nature of a substitute.
+- 2010-12-20 — Measure laid before Senate by unanimous consent. (consideration: CR S10806)
+- 2010-12-20 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-20 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2010-12-20 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2010-12-20 — Senate amendment agreed to: Amendment SA 4916 agreed to in Senate by Unanimous Consent.
+- 2010-12-20 — Senate amendment proposed (on the floor): Amendment SA 4916 proposed by Senator Kerry for Senator Lieberman.(consideration: CR S10806; text: CR S10806)
+- 2010-12-20 — Senate amendment submitted